 This course serves as the foundation from which other courses will build and expand.
 This course includes skills and concepts basic to nurse and nurse aide training and also introduces the role of the licensed practical nurse and concepts of nursing practice for the licensed practical nurse.
-The program's organizing framework, based on the Stress-Adaptation Model, holistic health, basic human needs, growth and development concepts, nursing process (clinical problem solving), communication and documentation, health promotion and maintenance (which includes psycho-sociocultural awareness and teaching/learning sub-concepts) and accountability, is introduced.
+The program's organizing framework, based on the Stress-Adaptation Model, holistic health, basic human needs, growth and development concepts, nursing process communication and documentation, health promotion and maintenance, cultural diversity, teaching/learning concepts and accountability is introduced.
 Meeting the needs of clients experiencing change in health status is the nursing focus.
 The course includes mathematics for medication administration and skills related to oral and parenteral administration as well as other routes.
 Additionally, special emphasis will be placed on the needs of the elderly and nutritional support for all clients.
 The clinical component will be applied in the campus laboratory, hospital and nursing home settings.

-123 Mental Health for Practical 2 Credit Hours Nursing 2 Billable Contact Hours
+123 Mental Health for Practical 2 Credit Hours 2 Billable Contact Hours Nursina